Davenport chained rotations: Conversion to extrinsic rotations

+Where $X(\alpha)$, $Y(\beta)$, and $Z(\gamma)$ are the elementary rotation matrices of the corresponding angles.
+The product of these matrices, $R$, should then be pre-multiplied against a column vector.
+Take note of the ambiguities in the definition of rotation matrices, since some definitions may use row vectors instead.

 Relationship with physical motions

 Intrinsic rotations

 Intrinsic rotations are elemental rotations that occur about the axes of the rotating coordinate system XYZ, which changes its orientation after each elemental rotation.
 The XYZ system rotates, while xyz is fixed.
 Starting with XYZ overlapping xyz, a composition of three intrinsic rotations can be used to reach any target orientation for XYZ.
 The Euler or Tait-Bryan angles (α, β, γ) are the amplitudes of these elemental rotations.
 For instance, the target orientation can be reached as follows: